ShuilongwxZoey/radiance.exe/README.md

 This is a C++ GDI malware made by me (and this is my first time trying to no skid from other malwares).

-I haven't finished this malware project yet (it only has 11 bytebeats for now), So it may contains some bugs.
-I will add more gdi functions in the future.
+I think i have finished this malware project now, But it may contains some bugs.

+(I will add more gdi functions in the future.)

 # ⚠️Warning!
 This GDI malware is dedicated for enterainment and educational purposes only.
 By running it, You agree that you've acknowledged consequences that will follow.

-If you remade my malware or used my malware's source code, then your malware must be open source!
+Remade my malware or use my malware's source code is allowed, BUT YOUR MALWARE MUST BE OPEN SOURCE!

 If you have photosensitive epilepsy, Please don't download or execute this malware!